- Undergraduate Program

 B.S.
 1954; NAE member

 Upon completing his Ph.D. degree in Princeton, John A. Quinn returned to Illinois to join the faculty in chemical engineering in 1958.
-In 1971, he joined the University of Pennsylvania, where he presently is the Robert B. Bent Professor.
+In 1971, he joined the University of Pennsylvania.
+He is now an emeritus professor at the University of Pennsylvania.
 Throughout his career he performed pioneering research on transport through interfaces and membranes, for which he obtained many awards and was elected into the National Academy of Engineering.

 Scott L. Rakestraw